turbot/steampipe-plugin-aws/docs/tables/aws_elasticache_redis_metric_currconnections_hourly.md

 # Table: aws_elasticache_redis_metric_currconnections_hourly

-Amazon CloudWatch Metrics provide data about the performance of your systems.
-The `aws_elasticache_redis_metric_currconnections_hourly` table provides metric statistics at 1 hour intervals for the most recent 60 days.
+Amazon CloudWatch Metrics provide data about the performance of your systems.The `aws_elasticache_redis_metric_currconnections_hourly` table provides metric statistics at 1 hour intervals for the most recent 60 days.

 ## Examples

 ### Basic info